BitPangea/bitpangea/thelexicon/README.md

 The Lexicon is the preserved vocabulary of BitPangea.

-It records the terms through which the World, its institutions, structures, records, relationships, and developing ideas are named and understood.
+It records the terms through which the World, its institutions, structures, records, relationships, design choices, and developing ideas are named and understood.

+Beginning with the Creator Period, the Lexicon recognizes that meaningful vocabulary may arise from both **constitutional discovery** and **creative design**.

 Definitions may evolve as BitPangea becomes more precise.